 Dohány Synagogue

 The Dohány Street Synagogue is the largest synagogue in Europe and the world’s second-largest, measuring 1200 square meters.
-Built-in the mid-1800s in a Moorish Revival and Romantic style, the Dohány Street Synagogue has space for 3000 people.
+Built in the mid-1800s in a Moorish Revival and Romantic style, the Dohány Street Synagogue has a capacity for 3000 people.
 The Moorish influence is noticeable in the exterior’s color scheme, decorative motifs, and architectural elements.
 Interestingly, the interior features components that are characteristic of Christian churches and not usually found in synagogues.

-Today, Dohány Street Synagogue hosts cultural programs along with traditional Jewish services.
+Today, the Dohány Street Synagogue hosts cultural programs alongside traditional Jewish services.

 Tree of Life Holocaust Memorial